arivictor/intentional-architecture-in-python/book/3-layers.md

 Now the domain is pure.
 The infrastructure handles persistence.
 If you change databases, you modify `MemberRepository`.
 The `Member` class remains untouched.

-Another common violation is mixing use case logic with domain logic:
+Another common violation is mixing use case orchestration with domain logic:

 ```python
 # DON'T DO THIS